docker-archive/dcus-hol-2017/docker-networking/README.md

 To complete the following task you will need the IP address of your Docker host.
 This will need to be an IP address that you can reach (e.g. your lab is hosted in Azure so this will be the instance's Public IP - the one you SSH'd into).
 Just point your web browser to the IP and port 8080 of your Docker host.
 Also, if you try connecting to the same IP address on a different port number it will fail.

-If for some reason you cannot open a session from a web broswer, you can connect from your Docker host using the `curl 127.0.0.1:8080` command.
+If for some reason you cannot open a session from a web broswer, you can connect from your Docker host using the `curl 127.0.0.1:8080` command on **node0-a**.

 ```
 $ curl 127.0.0.1:8080